DKusnir/Show-and-Save-all-SCCM-MDT-Task-Sequence-variables/README.md

 ===============================

-Version 4.0.2.1 (Current Version) -
+Version 4.0.2.2 (Current Version) -

-- Fix issue when TS Varialbes may not show correctly.
+- Fix Exporting MDT Task Sequences
-- Fix opening Create & Edit task sequence windows
+- Added Commandline and PowerShell console.
-- Fix when Task sequence may not generate task sequence online.
+- Fix Task Sequence Comparator version saving.
-- TS Comparator disabled when TS in Progress
+- Minor Bug fixes

-- Multiple bug fixes
+Version 4.0.2.1 - Fix issue when TS Varialbes may not show correctly.
+Fix opening Create & Edit task sequence windows.
+Fix when Task sequence may not generate task sequence online.
+TS Comparator disabled when TS in Progress.
+Multiple bug fixes

 Version 4.0.2.0 - All tool settings now saved in one place in Theme > Settings - Fix.
 Corrected Task Sequence Viewer when conditions were not showing at all.
 Themes redesign.
 Minor bug fixes